 With the pressure that teachers are under due to Government-imposed accountability measures, I am astonished that Michael Gove was allowed to get away with this.
 But such is the way with politics… do an awful job and you either resign or get moved to another department.

 Gove most certainly deserves the ‘Inadequate’ Ofsted grading.
-Let’s just hope he doesn’t get to become Prime Minister!
+Thank God he didn’t get to become Prime Minister!